Service + Area

 • Steel-focused support for surrounding regional job sites

-• Clear communication from intake through turnover milestones
+• Clear communication from first review through turnover milestones

 Monett Market Planning Notes

-• Monett is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around County work conditions.
+• Monett is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Barry / Lawrence County work conditions.

 • Local routing for Site Preparation in Monett commonly overlaps Neosho, Carthage, and Joplin, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.